The exam will be a Quiz on Canvas

 - soil profiles – how they work

-- Your text or notes (sorry, this exam is not open book!)
+- Do NOT bring your text or notes (sorry, this exam is not open book!)

 That’s about it!
 Study hard!
 I know there is lots to know and lots to memorize (the plague of any introductory science course!), but go at it!